joshtronic/php-loremipsum/README.md

 Once upon a time, I was attempting to find a lorem ipsum generator over on [Packagist](https://packagist.org/search/?q=lorem%20ipsum).
 I was presented with many options, and some of those options were good.
 Unfortunately, the bulk of those options depended on Symphony or the Zend Framework.
 This wouldn’t have been a big deal but under the circumstances, I wanted something that was not tightly coupled to these frameworks because I wanted to use the generator in my _own_ framework.

 I had decided to use [badcow/lorem-ipsum](https://packagist.org/packages/badcow/lorem-ipsum) because it did not have any dependencies nor did it rely on any external APIs.
 As I started to use the library, I found that I was going to have to fight with it to get it to do what I wanted.
 After digging through the code, I realized that I was going to end up gutting most of it to bend it to my will.
 I know when you overhaul someone’s code the liklihood of them accepting a pull request goes down dramatically, hence building this library while taking cues from it’s predecessor.

+Also, the aforementioned package had a bunch of “setter” and “getter” methods that were grossing me out :P

 Installation
 ------------